earthbucks/chatvim.nvim/README.md

 # ChatVim

-Complete markdown documents using advanced AI models.
+**Complete markdown documents using advanced AI models.**

-Unlike many other neovim AI plugins, ChatVim uses a plain markdown document as the chat window.
+Unlike many other neovim AI plugins, **ChatVim uses a plain markdown document as the chat window**.
 No special dialogs or UI elements are required.

 Currently, only supports Grok.
+More models will be added in the future.

 ## Features